Roewe D7: EV

-D7 DMH
+DMH

 The PHEV variant received an additional "DMH" part in its name and a different front fascia design.
 It use integrated, single and larger headlight lenses with a teardrop, soaring shape.
 The combustion engine is combined with two electric motors, offering 125 kilometers of range in electric mode and up to 1,400 kilometers of range in mixed mode.
-The 1.5 liter petrol engine delivers 112 PS and the motor in the rear axle delivers the power of 204 PS.
-However Roewe didn't reveal the combined power output.
+The 1.5-liter petrol engine delivers 112 PS and the motor in the rear axle delivers the power of 204 PS for a combined output of 315 PS with a 21.4 kWh LFP battery.
+Since 2024, the motor was changed to a 186 PS unit for a combined power output of 297 PS and a 19.7 kWh battery.

-It is exported to the Middle East as the MG8 PHEV.
+The D7 was launched in the Middle East countries as the MG8 PHEV on September 8, 2025.
+The model is offered in two trim levels: STD and COM, both powered by a 1.5-liter plug-in hybrid engine delivering 201 hp and 330 Nm torque.